-Compartment syndrome typically occurs following traumatic injury or fractures that cause vascular injury.
-However other causes include iatrogenic vascular injury (post-operatively), tight casts or splints, deep vein thrombosis, and post-reperfusion syndrome swelling.
+Compartment syndrome typically occurs following high-energy trauma, crush injuries, or fractures that cause vascular injury.
+Other causes include iatrogenic vascular injury, tight casts or splints, deep vein thrombosis, and post-reperfusion swelling.

-If the disease progresses, the features are acute arterial insufficiency will subsequently develop (often referred to as the ‘5 P’s’): Pain (disproportionate to the injury), Pallor (or mottled, which becomes non-blanching), Perishingly cold, Paralysis, and Pulselessness.
+If the disease progresses, the features are acute limb ischaemia will subsequently develop (often referred to as the ‘5 P’s’): Pain (disproportionate to the injury), Pallor (or mottled, which becomes non-blanching), Perishingly cold, Paralysis, and Pulselessness.

-The diagnosis of compartment syndrome is essentially clinical, based on the symptoms and risk factors present.
-Clinicians should have a high degree of clinical suspicion for compartment syndrome in post-operative patients.
+Compartment syndrome is a clinical diagnosis, based on the symptoms and risk factors present.
+Clinicians should therefore have a high degree of clinical suspicion for compartment syndrome in post-operative patients.

-The most important part of the management is early recognition and discussion with the orthopaedic/general/plastic surgeon.
-Initial management prior to definitive intervention include:
+The most important part of the management is early recognition and immediate surgical treatment via urgent fasciotomies (Fig. 3).

 - Keep the limb at a neutral level with the patient (do not elevate or lower)

-- Treat symptomatically with opioid analgesia (with anti-emetics)
+- Treat symptomatically with opioid analgesia (usually intravenous)